traefik/traefik/docs/content/https/acme.md

     Certificates that are no longer used may still be renewed, as Traefik does not currently check if the certificate is being used before renewing.

 ## The Different ACME Challenges

+!!! important "The certificates resolver must [referenced](../routing/routers/index.md#certresolver) by a router to be used."

 ### `tlsChallenge`